Policy: Work health and safety

 Responsibility and authority

-- Responsibility and authority under this policy operates at three levels:
+- Responsibility and authority under this policy operates at three levels of a Person Conducting a Business or Undertaking (PCBU) as the University;

 - Executive (e.g. Chief Operating Officer): provides leadership to ensure communication of this policy and effective implementation of the University’s work health and safety management system;

-- Senior Managers (e.g. College Deans, School and Division Directors): implement the University’s work health and safety management system and support managers and supervisors in fulfilling their responsibilities and accountabilities; and
+- Senior Managers (Officer of PCBU) (e.g. College Deans, School and Division Directors): implement the University’s work health and safety management system and support managers and supervisors in fulfilling their responsibilities and accountabilities; and

-- Workers (staff, volunteers and contractors), students and visitors: take reasonable care for their own safety and the safety of others as well as comply with any reasonable instruction, policy or procedure of the University in relation to health and safety.
+- Workers (Workers of PCBU) (staff, volunteers and contractors), students and visitors: take reasonable care for their own safety and the safety of others as well as comply with any reasonable instruction, policy or procedure of the University in relation to health and safety.

 |Printable version (PDF)|